johnmosv/crcbase-karlbom_sep2020/README.md

 5. add all code that start with J to surgeries
 6. a2_optyp2 -> surgery_type coding (currently 1-11)
 7. relapse_pr have 0 rows. add to cencoring factors
+8. add birthdate to be able to calculate age at proceduredate(index date)
+9. Add cci to ad
+10. Add education
+11. perop_bleed
+12. bmi_cat
+13. convert to truethy

 # Questions